Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • first, the claimant provides their account of what happened, and provides any evidence (documents or the testimony of witnesses) or refers to any evidence already provided.

 • the parties are given an opportunity to challenge the other party's account of what happened.
-The officer makes further inquiries of both parties where necessary
+The officer makes further inquiries of both parties where necessary.

 • both parties are then given one last opportunity to provide or refer to any further evidence that may help the officer in making a decision.

-• the employee is notified in writing of this decision, and can apply for a review within 30 days.
+If the officer finds that the ESA has been complied with, the claimant is notified in writing of this decision, and can apply for a review within 30 days.

 Settlement

-If a settlement is made, the employee and their employer will have to inform the ministry in writing of the terms of the settlement.
+Claimants, and all other parties, are not required to resolve a claim by entering into a settlement.
+If a settlement is made, the parties have to inform the ministry in writing of the terms of the settlement.
 The Notification of Section 112 Settlement Form and Section 112 Terms of Settlement forms can be used to inform the ministry of a settlement.

 Complete the Notification of Section 112 Settlement form and attach the Section 112 Terms of Settlement and send both documents to the Ministry of Labour, Immigration, Training and Skills Development: